metio/terraform-provider-k8s/docs/data-sources/opensearchservice_services_k8s_aws_domain_v1alpha1_manifest.md

 - `iops` (Number)
 - `throughput` (Number)
 - `volume_size` (Number)
 - `volume_type` (String) The type of EBS volume, standard, gp2, gp3 or io1.
-See Configuring EBS-based Storage (http://docs.aws.amazon.com/opensearch-service/latest/developerguide/opensearch-createupdatedomains.html#opensearch-createdomain-configure-ebs) for more information.
+See Configuring EBS-basedStorage (http://docs.aws.amazon.com/opensearch-service/latest/developerguide/opensearch-createupdatedomains.html#opensearch-createdomain-configure-ebs)for more information.

 <a id="nestedatt--spec--encryption_at_rest_options"></a>